parap/todo/Readme.md

 - sort items according to month statistic (move rarely completed-popular up, often completed-popular down)

 =============== DONE ====================

+- fix: when removing last subtask - it doesn't save

+- fix: when saving item with several subtasks - subtasks shuffle.
+1-2-3 => 3-1-2 => 2-3-1 => 1-2-3

 - FIX fucking login let user to stay online for a long!
 Cookie disappears for some mysterious reason